Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Keep Your Operating System Up To Date

-If you're still using Windows 95, kudos, but it's time to transport yourself to the modern age.
-Newer operating systems don't just run smoother and have bug fixes, they offer more protection.
 Keeping your system up to date ensures you have the latest security protocols, which can ward off cybercriminals.
-An updated system will also have newer measures to prevent system crashes and data breaches.
-It's best to just flip on automatic updates and check every once in a while to make sure your operating system is as fresh as it can be.
+An updated system will also have newer measures in place to prevent system crashes and data breaches.
+It's best to simply turn on automatic updates and check every once in a while to make sure your operating system is as fresh as it can be.

 Summary Of Digg's How To Fix 'Your Connection Is Not Private' Error